-PayPal: Tougher From Here (NASDAQ:PYPL)
+Summary

 Our goal is to provide our customers with a comprehensive set of services and tools to manage their financial lives as well as enhance their ability to shop both online and offline.
 This expanded suite of services will include enhanced direct deposit and check cashing, budget and savings tools, bill pay, investment alternatives, including crypto, subscription management, buy now, pay later optionality and all of Honey's shopping tools from wish list, price monitoring, deals, coupons, and rewards.

-As a smart investor, do you blindly assume that this will all work and say "it's like Amazon" (NASDAQ:AMZN), or ask a few questions that test this outlook a little?
+As a smart investor, do you blindly assume that this will all work and say "it's like Amazon" (AMZN), or ask a few questions that test this outlook a little?

 While short term, there may be a lessening of growth due to reversal of some part of the COVID-19 effect this year, further out, the problem might be competition.